 Clearcutting, beyond other forms of silvicultural methods, increases sediment delivery.
 Use of process based models (e.g. WEPP) or empirical models (e.g. universal soil loss equation) shows that clearcutting increases surface erosion compared to other silvicultural methods due to the loss of cover (Brady and Weil, 1999).
 Clearcutting also increases sediment delivery due to mass wasting.
-The Van Duzen TMDL (US EPA, 1999) indicated that there was an order of magnitude increase in sediment delivery from clear cuts when compared to partial cuts that occurred in the lower portion of the Van Duzen watershed basin.
+The Van Duzen TMDL (US EPA, 1999) indicated that there was an order of magnitude increase in sediment delivery from clearcuts when compared to partial cuts that occurred in the lower portion of the Van Duzen watershed basin.
 Furthermore, watershed analysis conducted for PALCO for the Van Duzen indicates that mass wasting from clearcuts resulted in approximately 2.8 times more sediment per acre delivered to streams than partial cut hillslopes (Tetra Tech, Inc, 2001).
 The rise in clearcutting inherent in this THP, therefore, could cause significant adverse impacts on watershed values.

 In response to our non-concurrences for THPs in the Van Duzen WAA that exceeded the clearcut projections, Mr. Snyder acknowledged that there is the potential for clearcuts to deliver more sediment to watercourses.
 But, Mr. Snyder noted various provisions of the Forest Practice Rules that limit the disturbance of evenaged management and other provisions that are intended to limit sediment delivery.
 Mr. Snyder noted that 'the rules are designed to describe a set of best management practices which in conjunction with the THP review process will adequately deal with non-point sediment sources in compliance with the Basin Plan."
-First, it should be noted that the Forest Practice Rules have not been certified by the U.S. EPA as Best Management Practices because, in part, their effectiveness has not been tested and proven through water quality monitoring.
-Second, two recent reviews of the Forest Practice Rules (Scientific Review Panel (SRP), 1999 and University of California Committee on Cumulative Watershed Effects (UC CWE), 2001) both criticize the rules for being inadequate in addressing cumulative effects, in part, because the rules do not address an appropriate activity level (i.e. rate of harvest).
-The SYP is intended to limit activity levels (i.e. rate of harvest) to a sustainable level of harvest and, if there is a deviation from the SYP and could result in significant adverse effects to the watershed, the SYP must be amended.
+First, it should be noted that the FPRs have not been certified by the U.S. EPA as Best Management Practices because, in part, their effectiveness has not been tested and proven through water quality monitoring.
+Second, two recent reviews of the FPRs (Scientific Review Panel (SRP), 1999 and University of California Committee on Cumulative Watershed Effects (UC CWE), 2001) both criticize the rules for being inadequate in addressing cumulative effects, in part, because the rules do not address an appropriate activity level (i.e. rate of harvest).
+Furthermore, the California Senate Office of Research (2002) report states the rules fail to adequately address water quality and endangered species.
+The SYP is intended to limit activity levels (i.e. rate of harvest) to a sustainable level of harvest.